shankar-r10n/spt-aca-hol/README.md

   ***

 **Steps**
-1. **Create the sample app** - Follow instructions in the [Lab 1 - Create Azure Container App - Azure Portal.pdf] in the [Lab 1] folder.
+1. **Create the sample app** - Follow instructions in the [Lab 1 - Create Azure Container App - Azure Portal.pdf] in the [Lab 1] folder to create the sample app.

-   Test and verify that you are able to navigate to the ingress URI created and see the expected browser result.
+   Note 1: After completing all the instructions in the PDF mentioned, please return here for the further steps of this lab.
+         The PDF is _only_ for the _Create the sample app_ step.

-   *Please note that the container image for this sample app is pulled from a public Docker repository.
+   Note 2: Please note that the container image for this sample app is pulled from a public Docker repository.
-   If you choose to utilize your own container image repository, utilize the [Lab1\src] folder and the associated Dockerfile to build and push the image to your          repository and substitute the values in the Container App creation step for the [Registry login server] and [Image and tag] values.*
+   If you choose to utilize your own container image repository, utilize the [Lab1\src] folder and the associated Dockerfile to build and push the image to your          repository and substitute the values in the Container App creation step for the [Registry login server] and [Image and tag] values.

 2. **Enable multiple revisions** -  One of the fundamental steps for Traffic Split is to enable multiple revisions of the app to exist *simultaneously*.

+   a.
+Go to the Container App resource created in Step 1 by clicking on the resource name in your resource group.
-   Select the - _Revision Management_ - link in the left navigation menu as shown below
+   b.
+Select the - _Revision Management_ - link in the left navigation menu as shown below.

-   and then select -  _Multiple: Several revisions active  simultaneously_  and _Apply_
+   c.
+Then select -  _Multiple: Several revisions active  simultaneously_  and _Apply_

    <img width="510" alt="image" src="https://user-images.githubusercontent.com/25875242/198610282-24091690-01a4-4920-898b-d8dfcd3d7b32.png">